Taking an income from your pension can be confusing.

 With a drawdown pension, you can choose to leave the funds invested.
 This provides a tax-efficient home for your pension fund until it is required to provide an income.

-Most pension products will only offer access to a limited selection of investments, so it is important to check with your provider.
+Most older pension products will only offer access to a limited selection of investments, so it is important to check with your provider.
 Remember, the value of investments and the income derived from them can fall as well as rise.
 You may not get back what you invest.

 It is important to be aware of the considerable risks inherent in certain investments.